Tecdiary/mps-guide/readme.md

 We has added 5 reports.
 For more reports, we need your feedback.
 Once we have enough data and finalized the reports, we will add them in future updates.

-1.  **General Report** displays total income, expense, invoice and purchase amounts.
+1.  **General Report** displays total income, expense, sale and purchase amounts.
 2.  **Customer Report** displays customer related general report.
-3.  **Vendor Report** displays vendor related general report.
+3.  **Supplier Report** displays supplier related general report.
 4.  **User Report** displays user related general report.
 5.  **Tax Report** displays tax related data with amounts.